-1. Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct;
+- 1. Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - 2.
+Defines what behavior constitutes domestic violence, dating violence, sexual assault and stalking;

-- 2. Defines what behavior constitutes domestic violence, dating violence, sexual assault and stalking; - 3.
-Defines what behavior and actions constitute consent to sexual activity; - 4.
-Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault and stalking against a person other than the bystander; - 5.
-Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks; and - 6.
-Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.
+- 3. Defines what behavior and actions constitute consent to sexual activity; - 4.
+Provides safe and positive options for bystander intervention that an individual may carry out to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, and stalking against a person other than the bystander; - 5.
+Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks and - 6.
+Provides an overview of the information in the Annual Security Report in compliance with the Clery Act.